bwc126/bwc126.github.io/README.md

 - Auto-rotate jumbotron image; change to first project of subject area when subject area button pressed

-- Include some quick "about me" info near my name/picture.
+- ~~Include some quick "about me" info near my name/picture.~~

+- Add a modal for more about me near the top blurb, perhaps with links to resumes

 - ~~Visually indicate on mobile in an obvious way the jumbotron content (maybe a label).~~

-- On modals, bring "close" button on-click appearance in line. (glow rather than highlight, etc.)
+- ~~On modals, bring "close" button on-click appearance in line. (glow rather than highlight, etc.)~~

-- Polish all transitions and glows for smoothness, continuity, and coherence.
+- ~~Polish all transitions and glows for smoothness, continuity, and coherence.~~

+- Use a more professional and aesthetic personal picture.

 - Optimize image/file loading.

+- Change highlight colors.

+- Add contact me buttons.

+- Force project widths to have padding or margin on mobile.

+- consider relocating projects into menu on mobile.

+- Might spacings in header tighter, reorganize layout on larger screens.

+- ~~Add internal border to jumbotron.~~

+- Add more border regions, enhance some glows.

 - Make optimal use of images for responsive design.